Future Use Plan and Work Needed

 Music & Dance

-There is a strong musical traditon and lots of talent in Dundalk and surrounding areas, and new residents are bringing gifts and experience with them.
+There is a strong musical tradition and lots of talent in Dundalk and surrounding areas, and new residents are bringing gifts and experience with them.
 Youth have expressed interest in Battle of the Bands and Open Mic Nights.
-There is a circuit of talented performers playing concerts in other small town theatres which Dundalk could join.

 Theatre